seppegadeyne/wordpress-service-worker/README.md

 # Install a service worker
-## Optimized for a WordPress stack
+## Optimized for WordPress
 Install a service worker to make your website work faster and also support offline viewing.
 You're website will be a qualified Progressive Web App (PWA).

 By installing a service worker you will increase page loading times up to +50x times.
+You can use this setup for any kind of website.

 ### Register the service worker
 #### Add to your functions.php